Breaking the cubic barrier in the Solovay-Kitaev algorithm: Proof of th:semisimple

-The algorithm in \Sec{ss:zgolf} uses the fact that $g,h \in \SU(2)$ are conjugate if and only if $d(g,1) = d(h,1)$ in the bi-invariant Riemannian metric on $\SU(2)$.
-Among semisimple Lie groups $G$, the ``only if'' direction is only true when $G$ is compact and thus has a bi-invariant metric, while the ``if'' direction is only true when $G$ is $\SU(2)$ or $\SO(3)$.
-Nonetheless, using \Lem{l:zigzag} below, a generalized zigzag strategy works in any semisimple Lie group $G$, with these changes: \begin{enumerate} \item We use $2k \ge 2$ zigs and zags to accurately reach a target element $g \in G$, where $k$ depends only on $G$. \item A step $s$ might not be conjugate to its inverse $s^{-1}$.
+for two elements $g,h \in \SU(2)$ if and only if they are conjugate.
+Among semisimple Lie groups $G$, the ``if'' direction is only true when $G$ is compact and thus has a bi-invariant metric, while the ``only if'' direction is only true when $G$ is $\SU(2)$ or $\SO(3)$.
+Nonetheless, using \Lem{l:zigzag} below, a generalized zigzag strategy works in any semisimple Lie group $G$, with these changes: \begin{enumerate} \item We use $m$ zigs and $m$ zags to accurately reach a target element $g \in G$, where $m$ is some integer that depends only on $G$. \item A step $s$ might not be conjugate to its inverse $s^{-1}$.
 We use conjugates of both $s$ and $s^{-1}$ to make the zigzags. \item If $G$ is semisimple but not simple, then a roughly exponential step $s$ must be appropriately scaled in each simple factor of $G$. \end{enumerate}